turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 In the [next guide](/guardrails/docs/getting-started/getting-started-aws/observe-aws-activity) we’ll see how Guardrails watches your account and reacts to resource changes.

-Presumably we move this to https://github.com/turbot/guardrails-samples/tree/main/enterprise_installation and link from here?

-The external ID here has the same format as the one Guardrails autogenerates, to be clearer that it's a user-generated ID maybe it should just be a bare GUID?

-This was true when I was working in busy environments, but in the clean environment I'm using now, things were very smooth.
-Should we assume that POC customers will be in similarly clean environments?

 ## Progress tracker
 <div>